This privacy notice explains how we use any personal information we collect about you.

 The Trustee needs personal data about you and your employer to run the Scheme and pay benefits.
 In legal terms, the Trustee is a ‘data controller’ for this information.
 So, in this notice, the Trustee must explain some things about the personal data it holds, and your rights regarding the data.

-As provider of the Scheme, B&CE needs personal data about you to provide its support and administration services to the Trustee.
+B&CE needs personal data about you to provide its support and administration services to the Trustee.
 B&CE uses the data to act as a source of information for the Trustee, providing insight into the pensions and financial services market.
 B&CE does this through research on the Scheme’s customers, which the Trustee then uses to fulfil its governance and regulatory duties.
 B&CE also uses the research to help it communicate with members, to raise their awareness of the Scheme and its benefits, and to assess the suitability of options offered to members at retirement.
-Because B&CE has some control over how it carries out its processing, B&CE is also a ‘data controller’.
+Because PFS has some control over how it carries out its processing, PFS is also a ‘data controller’.
 So, B&CE also needs to tell you about the personal data it keeps about you, any processing activities it carries out separately from the Trustee and your rights regarding B&CE’s use of your data.

 However, in a few cases, they are joint data controllers, which means they take decisions together.
 Examples could include sending communications to Scheme members to raise their awareness of options available to them, or whenever the Trustee requires B&CE’s consent to pay a particular benefit under the Scheme rules.

 For simplicity, the Trustee and B&CE give you just one point of contact.
-B&CE’s Group Director of Business Assurance is the appointed Data Protection Officer for B&CE and is responsible for monitoring B&CE’s compliance with data protection law.
+B&CE’s Chief Risk Officer is the appointed Data Protection Officer for B&CE and is responsible for monitoring B&CE’s compliance with data protection law.
 So if you have a question or complaint about the processing of your data, or if you wish to use your rights under data protection law, then you should contact B&CE’s Data Protection Officer.
 He or she can also liaise on your behalf with the Trustee.